CellFateNucOrg/FischleLab_Eswara_ribo0seq/README.md

 - euler diagrams for triplets of up/down regulated genes fir kub-61 contrasts (all possible triplets) (./custom )

+***exploreChIP.R*** produces:
+- bedfiles of singificantly up/down regulated genes from each mutant to be used by deeptools (./custom/exploreChIP/bed/)
+- boxplots of LFC of genes from different datasets that overlap stratified 10kb triple peak regions, plotted either for all genes or only significantly upregulated autosomal arm genes (./custom/exploreChIP/*triplPeaks10kb_boxplot.pdf)
+- histograms of the number of peaks per gene from each of the three peak-bedfiles plotted for all genes (./custom/exploreChIP/allGenes_bedPeakOverlap_histogram.pdf)
+- stacked barplots showing the number of differnt types of peaks overlapped per gene for triple H3K9me2/hpl2/lin61 combinations or just H3K9me2/hpl2 combinations, plotted for all genes or only significantly up/down regulated autosomal arm genes. (./custom/exploreChIP/bedPeakTypeOverlap_barplot.pdf)

+***deeptools_sigGenes_v_ChIP.sh*** produces:
+- deeptools heatmaps+profiles for ChIPseq of all histone marks over gene bodies +- 1kb for significantly up/down regulated genes in all four mutant contrasts. (./custom/exploreChIP/\*publicChIPseq_heatmap_sort\*.pdf)

 ## Final figures

 Scripts in ./scripts_finalFigures/ folder